Woody Brown doesn’t look at the letter board as he allegedly spells. Mom explains this away by saying he needs to look elsewhere to maintain focus.

 I’m still waiting for that opportunity to interview a nonverbal or minimally speaking autistic individual, to see with my very own eyes, that they’re poking at letters to form sentences — without anyone holding the damn board.

 But paragraph after paragraph of literary affectation?
-I need to witness this to believe it, rather than taking as the truth from whatever comes out of the parent’s “reading” mouth from across the table.
+I need to witness this to believe it, rather than believing everything I read online.
+Talk about fake news.

-Anyone who can spew out reams and reams of ornate narrative via letter board would, you’d think, be capable of learning to hunt-peck type to a computer screen, which would take less time.
+Anyone who can spew out reams and reams of highly sophisticated narrative via letter board would, you’d think, be capable of learning to hunt and peck type to a computer screen, which would take less time and make the proof easily visible to anyone present.

 The American Speech-Language-Hearing Association does not recognize S2C, RPM or FC as proven forms of independent communication.
 Clinical studies have failed to validate these modes.